 Still, faculty face an ongoing struggle in balancing demands of research, teaching, and service.
-In a study of scholarship and mentoring among nursing faculty, Turnbull (2010) identified the balancing teaching and research as an issue mentioned by every participant in the study.
-Although participants highly valued teaching, they said that it took time away from doing research and clinical practice.
-Santo and associates (2009) conducted a survey of faculty in a school of education to examine barriers and supports to scholarly productivity.
-Most participants in this study felt that they had inadequate time to conduct research, reporting that they could not protect periods of uninterrupted time, and that time spent on research was about one-third the time spent on teaching.
+In a study of 78 scholarship and mentoring among nursing faculty, Turnbull (2010) identified the balancing teaching and research 79 as an issue mentioned by every participant in the study.
+Although participants highly valued teaching, they 80 said that it took time away from doing research and clinical practice.
+Santo and associates (2009) conducted 81 a survey of faculty in a school of education to examine barriers and supports to scholarly productivity.
+Most 82 83 participants in this study felt that they had inadequate time to conduct research, reporting that they could not 84 protect periods of uninterrupted time, and that time spent on research was about one-third the time spent on teaching.
 Requests for release time and reduced teaching load were among the top expressed needs of faculty.
-Santo and associates found that faculty who chose not to pursue

-Taylor, Fender, and Burke (2006) used an online survey to examine relationships between research productivity, teaching, and service activities of 715 academic economists.
-The study revealed that both teaching and service commitments had significant negative impacts on research productivity.
-Teaching an additional 3-credit course during the regular academic year reduced research productivity by 9.6%, and teaching during the summer had a greater impact, with a 17.7% decrease in productivity.
-The authors found that all forms of service had a negative impact on productivity; one committee assignment per year was associated with a 7% decrease in productivity, committee chair assignments were associated with a 17% decrease, and service in positions such as department chair or program director were associated with more substantial decreases in productivity.
+85 Santo and associates found that faculty who chose not to pursue service-related interests were more productive 86 in research.
+However, such a choice is often not an option, nor is it desirable if research productivity must come 87 the expense of engagement with colleagues, the profession, and communities.
+Taylor, Fender, and Burke (2006) 88 used an online survey to examine relationships between research productivity, teaching, and service activities 89 of 715 academic economists.
+The study revealed that both teaching and service commitments had significant 90 negative impacts on research productivity.
+Teaching an additional 3-credit course during the regular academic 91 year reduced research productivity by 9.6%, and teaching during the summer had a greater impact, with a 17.7%92 decrease in productivity.
+The authors found that all forms of service had a negative impact on productivity; one 93 94 committee assignment per year was associated with a 7% decrease in productivity, committee chair assignments 95 were associated with a 17% decrease, and service in positions such as department chair or program director were 96 associated with more substantial decreases in productivity.

-Yet, in discussing higher education, we must acknowledge that the key social responsibility of these institutions is to impart that education--to teach.
+Yet, in discussing higher education, we must acknowledge that the key social responsibility of these institutions is to impart that education-to teach.
 Service engagement is also a necessity for functioning within a community context, and research is critical for advancing education and practice, as well as for promoting sustainability of academic institutions.
 Fleming (2008) suggests that institutional change must create conditions allowing integration of research alongside teaching, rather than placing research as a mere addition to an already heavy workload.
-He states that course loads and service duties may render development of a research program "functionally impossible for individuals who are not tethered to their computers and willing to sacrifice substantial portions of their life outside work to their careers" (p.13).
-Indeed, such integration of research and teaching already exists within higher education.
-Gottlieb and Keith (1997) studied the research-teaching nexus in eight industrialized countries, noting that teaching and research were not mutually exclusive activities; rather, there appear to be "research cadres" who spend more time on research (a mean of nine more weekly hours) and "teaching cadres" who spend more time on teaching (a mean of 5-7 more weekly hours, depending on the country).
-Both groups furthered the dual mission of higher education by contributing to research and teaching (the authors acknowledge that they did not investigate the service mission).
+He states that course loads and service duties may render development of a research program

+"functionally impossible for individuals who are not tethered to their computers and willing to sacrifice substantial 103 portions of their life outside work to their careers" (p.13).
+Indeed, such integration of research and teaching 104 already exists within higher education.
+Gottlieb and Keith (1997) studied the research-teaching nexus in eight 105 industrialized countries, noting that teaching and research were not mutually exclusive activities; rather, there 106 appear to be "research cadres" who spend more time on research (a mean of nine more weekly hours) and "teaching 107 cadres" who spend more time on teaching (a mean of 5-7 more weekly hours, depending on the country).
+Both 108 groups furthered the dual mission of higher education by contributing to research and teaching (the authors 109 acknowledge that they did not investigate the service mission).
+110

-c) Leveraging Professional Networks for Productivity
+111 4 c) Leveraging Professional Networks for Productivity